DayZ Files Explained

 Flag: count_in_hoarder

-When count_in_hoarder="0", stashes, tents, and similar storage are excluded from
+, stashes, tents, and similar storage are excluded from that type's total count.

 This prevents buried or stored gear from choking the economy and keeping items from spawning.